Loco-Software/LocoSoftware.Configuration/README.md

     struct ConfigurationStruct
     {
         // [ConfigurationValue(...)]
 Declares, that this Property should be mapped in the Configuration
         // First Parameter is the Name, second the Data Type.
-This is currently unused but will be
+The last one is currently unused but will be
         // required in a planned Feature.
         [ConfigurationValue("ApplicationName", typeof(String))
         public String ApplicationName { get; set; }

-        // Properties with the [ConfigurationValue(...)]
-Attribute will not be mapped and ignored.
+        // Properties with the [IgnoreInConfiguration] Attribute will not be mapped and ignored.
+        [IgnoreInConfiguration]
-        // A [IgnoreInConfiguration] Attribute will be added to explicitly ignore a Property public String Unrelevant { get; set; }
+        public String Unrelevant { get; set; }

     }